philion/pygapi/docs/user-guide.rst

     So far we've been fetching a limited amount of data from a sheet.
 This works great until you need to get values from hundreds of cells or iterating over many rows or columns.

-    Under the hood, gspread uses `Google Sheets API v4 <https://developers.google.com/sheets/api>`_.
+    Under the hood, pygapi uses `Google Sheets API v4 <https://developers.google.com/sheets/api>`_.
-    Most of the time when you call a gspread method to fetch or update a sheet gspread produces one HTTP API call.
+    Most of the time when you call a pygapi method to fetch or update a sheet pygapi produces one HTTP API call.

     HTTP calls have performance costs.
 So if you find your app fetching values one by one in